mattyoung101/slingshot/README.md

 `.slingshot.toml` file to configure the server.
 This is mandatory for multi-file (read: most) projects.

 ### Troubleshooting
 Slingshot issues can be diagnosed by reading the LSP log file.
-This is located in `~/.local/share/slingshot/slingshot.log`.
+Slingshot prints to stderr, this will then usually be saved by your editor somewhere; please refer to editor specific docs.
+For Neovim, it will be in `~/.local/state/nvim/lsp.log`

+To see more verbose debug messages, set the environment variable `SLING_LOG_DEBUG` to any value.
+To see _even more_ verbose messages (spew), set the environment variable `SLING_LOG_TRACE` to any value.

 If the LSP does nothing at all, please make sure you have read [docs/config.md](docs/config.md) and created your `.slingshot.toml` file.
 Then, read the log to make sure that Slingshot has the correct root directory.